-The Harbour Office is open office hours Monday to Friday all year and at weekends April to September.
+The Harbour Office is open 10:00 to 16:00, Monday to Friday year round, and at weekends and Bank Holidays from April to September.

 The office is closed between Christmas Eve and New Year’s Eve.